 by Keith Pandolfi

 Bake with ginger using Julie Tanous and Jesse Tyler Ferguson’s Spiced Coconut Oil cake with Bourbon Glaze recipe, our Gingerbread Pear Loaf recipe, and Not-So-Traditional American Fruitcake recipe.
-Check out five ginger products to spice up your baking game on the next page.
+For baking with ginger, check out these five products to spice up your baking game on the next page.

 Before gingerbread cookies and gingerbread houses, and before candied ginger or ginger snaps, ginger was mostly medicinal—the Pepto-Bismol of its day—used thousands of years ago in Asia to quell upset stomachs.